Trotalo/modxBaseEnviroment/README.md

 3. For local development you'll need to generate the ssl selfsigned certificates, [here is a guide on how to do so](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) and place the `ssl.crt` and `ssl.key` files inside the certs folder.
+4. Make sure docker has the right permissions to access local hdd resources;
+   both the webserver and database images uses local volumes to persist changes, in order to achieve this follow the next steps:
+   1. Inside the freshly downloaded repo folder, create an 'html' and 'mysql' folders
+   2. Open the Docker dashboard from the try icon
+   3. Click the cog icon on the top right side, its next to the bug icon
+   4. Click the "Resources" option from the left side options
+   5. Select the "FILE SHARING" option from the values displayed under "Resources"
+   6. On the resources list, click the '+' sign, and the both folders you created on step 1

 ## Using this image